Sharp transitions in the spectra of small Frenkel-like excitons for multi-orbital lattice systems: Introduction

+In this paper, we focus on aspect (ii), and propose a method adapted from studies of few-electron interacting systems \cite{MB11} to calculate the real-space electron-hole propagators, from which the exciton spectrum and wavefunction can then be extracted.
+Although this method can be used for excitons of any size, its efficiency improves with decreasing exciton size, so it is most suitable for the study of small, Frenkel-like excitons.
+As further discussed below, we believe that in this limit, it offers a useful alternative to other methods for calculating exciton spectra, which are carried out in momentum space.

+We exemplify this method by calculating exciton spectra for several model Hamiltonians in 1D and 2D, where the conduction and valence bands are described in terms of simple single- or multi-orbital tight-binding models, and the Coulomb attraction is assumed to be short-range.
+We note that these approximations are made for convenience, and we also discuss how they can be relaxed for more complex models.
+In terms of physics, we use these simple model Hamiltonians to investigate when and how the continuum approximation fails as the exciton's size approaches the lattice constant, and to highlight possible non-trivial behavior of small, Frenkel-like exciton spectra in systems with multi-orbital bands.

+In principle, this method can also be used with realistic lattice Hamiltonians to calculate exciton spectra of specific materials, provided that accurate tight-binding models can be obtained from {\em ab-initio} methods and that the Coulomb attraction can be parameterized in a reasonably simple form, such as the Keldysh form \cite{Keldysh1979, CudazzoTokatlyRubio2011}.
+However, given the significant efforts and progress in developing efficient schemes for {\em ab-initio} simulations of excitons and their optical response, it is not clear to us whether our method would out-perform other approaches to solving the electron-hole Bethe-Salpeter equation, implemented in existing {\em ab-initio} codes \cite{OnidaReiningRubio2002,CudazzoTokatlyRubio2011, BerkelbachPRB2013, ChernikovPRL2014, WuPRB2015, GalvaniPRB2016,CudazzoPRL2016}.
+The comparison might become favorable in the limit of small, Frenkel-like excitons, provided that the extraction of the parameters of the real-space Hamiltonian needed as the input for our method is not too computationally expensive.

+In practice, we believe that the method we propose here is most suitable to study properties of small, Frenkel-like excitons in model Hamiltonians in order to gain intuition about the influence of the various terms of the Hamiltonian on their spectra and possible behaviors.
+These model Hamiltonians are an intermediary level of modeling between the simple continuum approximation (which works very well for Wannier-like excitons, but fails for small, Frenkel-like excitons) and full {\em ab-initio} simulations of excitons in specific materials.

+Moreover, because our method is formulated in real space, one can generalize it beyond model Hamiltonians that are translationally invariant, to also study behavior of excitons near defects and/or interfaces which break translation symmetry.
+Another possible direction is to generalize the model Hamiltonian by adding Holstein or other types of model carrier-phonon couplings, to investigate their generic effects on the resulting exciton-polaron, as done in Ref. \onlinecite{Stepan} for an extremely simple model.

-The article is organized as follows: Section \ref{sec:lat_model} introduces the lattice model we use to study.
-Section \ref{sec:formalism} explains our formalism and approach.
-Key results are shown in Section \ref{sec:Results}.
-Finally, we summarize our results in Section \ref{sec:conclusion}.
+The article is organized as follows: Section \ref{sec:lat_model} introduces the lattice model Hamiltonians we study, and Section \ref{sec:formalism} details our formalism.
+Our results are shown in Section \ref{sec:Results}, and we summarize our findings in Section \ref{sec:conclusion}.